BJChen990/bce-sam-cli/bsamcli/local/init/templates/cookiecutter-aws-sam-hello-nodejs/{{cookiecutter.project_name}}/README.md

 ## Packaging and deployment

-BCE CFC Python runtime requires a flat folder with all dependencies including the application.
+BCE CFC Nodejs runtime requires a folder with all dependencies including the application.
 BSAM will use `CodeUri` property to know where to look up for both application and dependencies:

 ```yaml
 ...